We cannot have a rational debate about technology.

 Be well, keep up the good work, rest and find joy.
 I love you, we’re all in this together.

-If you appreciate the labour that went into this article, please share it with others!
+If you appreciate this article, please share it with others!
 Here are three ways to say thank you, and support me doing more of it:

 ❤️ Join my Patreon